kost/shellcodeexec/README.md

 ## Background

 This is heavily modified shellcodeexec in order to support gcc, mingw and visual studio.
+Therefore, resulting binaries are much smaller.
+For example, win32 exe can be smaller than 4 KB when packed with UPX!

+## Background from inquisb

 Most of the shellcode launchers out there, including proof of concepts part of many "security" books, detail how to allocate a memory page as readable/writable/executable on POSIX systems, copy over your shellcode and execute it.
 This works just fine.
 However, it is limited to POSIX, does not necessarily consider 64-bit architecture and Windows systems.